ChillaleNaveen/Assignment3/README.md

 ├── Report               # Project documentation and report ├── requirements.txt     # Python dependencies
 ├── README.md            # Instructions for running the demo
+├── Results              # resultant images of all possible combinations
 ```

 ## Setup and Installation